Richmond upon Thames College Alumni

 Austin’s company WeFix supports RuTC by offering work experience placements and will be sponsoring the college’s "Plumber of the Year" Award at the end of the academic year.×

-Sociology, Photography and Film Studies A levels (2000-2002)
+A levels Sociology, Photography and Film Studies (2000-2002)

 Gemma Morris studied A levels at Richmond upon Thames College between 2000–2002, gaining A grades in Sociology, Photography and Film Studies.
 She went on to study a BTEC Foundation degree in Documentary Film Making at the UAL London College of Communication (formerly the London College of Printing) followed by a BA Hons in Journalism from which she graduated with first class honours.
 After a work experience placement at Radio Jackie, Gemma freelanced at ITN before joining Sky News radio as an intern.
 She then joined the multi-media network on a full time basis, working in Sky’s digital department before successfully screen testing for television.
 After presenting the bulletins on both Sky News and Channel Five, she now presents, produces and reports on Sky’s technology show, Swipe.